14islands/14islands-com-v2/app/blog/_posts/2017-05-17-roomscale-interactive-webvr.md

 ---
 layout: post
-title:  "Room-scale interactive WebVR"
+title:  "Making an engaging VR experinence on the web"
 description: The CSS Grid layout has everything it needs to be considered the most powerful layout system in CSS.
-og_image: /images/blog/2017-05-10-interactive-webvr/moose-experiment.jpg
+og_image: /images/blog/2017-05-17-interactive-webvr/moose-experiment.jpg
-private: true
 ---

-# Room-scale interactive WebVR
+# Making an engaging VR experinence on the web

 WebVR is a JavaScript API for creating Virtual Reality experiences in the browser.
 It is the easiest entry point to dive into VR.
-It’s free, mobile, cross-platform and it’s just a click away, without the need to download anything.
+It’s open for anyone, mobile, cross-platform and it’s just a click away, without the need to download anything.

 Inspired by our most recent project which involved lots of 3D, we turned our explorations into a fun project and created two new WebVR experiments.
-You can try them out on HTC Vive and Google Cardboard or simply view them in the browser if you don't have access to a VR headset.
+You can try them out on HTC Vive and Google Cardboard or simply view them in 2D if you don't have access to a VR headset.

 [And a dreamy hot air balloon ride](https://14islands.github.io/webvr-balloon-ride/)
-{% include post-image.html alt="Hot air balloon Experiment" src="/images/blog/2017-05-10-interactive-webvr/balloon-experiment.jpg" margin="both" ratio="16_9" link="https://14islands.github.io/webvr-balloon-ride/" %}
+{% include post-image.html alt="Hot air balloon Experiment" src="/images/blog/2017-05-17-interactive-webvr/balloon-experiment.jpg" margin="both" ratio="16_9" link="https://14islands.github.io/webvr-balloon-ride/" %}

 [A frosty forest encounter with a moose](https://14islands.github.io/webvr-moose-explorer/)
-{% include post-image.html alt="Moose Experiment" src="/images/blog/2017-05-10-interactive-webvr/moose-experiment.jpg" margin="both" ratio="16_9" link="https://14islands.github.io/webvr-moose-explorer/" %}
+{% include post-image.html alt="Moose Experiment" src="/images/blog/2017-05-17-interactive-webvr/moose-experiment.jpg" margin="both" ratio="16_9" link="https://14islands.github.io/webvr-moose-explorer/" %}

 ## Project setup